marburg-open-courseware/publication-quality-graphics/_main.utf8.md

-I hope that you have understood two things now:
+You should have understood two things now:

 1. How to create and navigate between viewports, and
-2. Why I said earlier that **grid** is a package for drawing.
+2. Why it was said earlier that **grid** is a package for drawing.

 Assuming that you have understood these two points, let's make use of the first one and use this incredibly flexible plotting framework for arranging multiple plots on one page.